 In this course, students develop a professional online presence.
-They create a nexus on several social media platforms that includes digital images of their work, biographical information, artist statement, blog, retail shop and video profile.
+They create a nexus on several social media platforms that includes digital images of their work, biographical information, artist statements, blog, and video profile.
 In so doing, students establish a self-directed branding of their work.
-In addition, they learn the steps to apply for a relevant scholarship for a real-word activity in an area pertinent to their field of study.